Shorts (2009 film): Intro

-Episode Two - Alien8ed
+Episode Two - Toe Thompson in Alien8ed

-Helvetica Black and her brother Cole bully Toby on the way to school, while he speculates that she has feelings for him, infuriating her, and gets dumped in a trash can.
+Helvetica Black and her brother Cole bully Toby on the way to school.
+He speculates that she bullies him because she has feelings for him, infuriating her, and gets dumped in a trash can.
 Later that day after school, Cole and his gang start throwing rocks at Toby.

 One of the rocks they throw is the wishing rock, which Toby uses to wish for friends who are interesting and unique as he is which come in the form of tiny aliens and their UFO.
 Toby lets the aliens help him by cleaning up his room and removing his braces so he can clean his teeth perfectly.
 Stacey briefly touched the rock while wishing her ex-boyfriend John would grow up.

-The next morning, Toby takes the aliens to school, but their presence causes chaos in the science lab and causes him to fight with Helvetica and then fall from the school's roof, resulting in both of them having casts put on both their arms.
-He then gets befriended by Loogie Short.
-The aliens leave stating that Toby doesn't know he has friends yet.
+The next morning, Toby takes the aliens to school.
+However, their presence does not only causes chaos in the classroom during science lab, but causes Toby to fight with Helvetica, and then fall from the school's roof, resulting in both of them having casts put on both their arms.
+Toby then gets befriended by Loogie Short.
+The aliens leave by stating that Toby doesn't know he has friends yet.

-Episode One - The Wishing Rock
+Episode One - Lug, Loogie & Laser in The Wishing Rock

 A rainbow-colored rock falls from the sky due to a massive thunderstorm and appears at the end of a rainbow where Loogie and his brothers, Laser and Lug find it.
-When they wonder what it could be, Loogie soon realizes that iis the wishing rock and then start using it to wish for various things, including a never-ending pocketful of chocolate bars, a fortress-like castle as well as a canyon full of crocodiles and cobras.
+When they wonder what it could be, Loogie soon realizes that it is the wishing rock and then start using it to wish for various things, including a never-ending pocketful of chocolate bars, a fortress-like castle as well as a canyon full of crocodiles and cobras.

 Soon, they accidentally drop the rock into the canyon and go in there to find it.
 Somehow they do find the rock and grab it but they are soon cornered by the snakes and crocodiles where one of them used it to wish that they can stand on two legs.
 Loogie wishes for a pterodactyl to get them out of the canyon and they land in the fortress.

 Then they notice that the crocodiles can also walk up walls like spiders.
 Loogie wishes for telekinesis to get the crocodiles off the fortress before wishing him and his brothers back home.
 Loogie then wishes for one of them to be super-smart.
 However, the power is given to their infant sister through psychic abilities who, now having the ability to speak telepathically, convinces them to dispose the rock which they do by wishing for a giant catapult to throw it into the construction site where Cole finds it the next day to throw at Toby.